Pineapple upside down cake is a classic dessert that is so soft and moist, filled with the perfect amount of pineapple flavor!

 how to make pineapple upside down cake

 FRUIT.
-Melt butter, add brown sugar, and pour it into a 9×13 pan.
-Place the drained pineapple rings and cherries in the pan, and set aside.
+Melt butter, add brown sugar and bring to a boil, stirring frequently.
+Continue boiling for one minute and pour it into a prepared 9×13 pan.
+Place the drained pineapple rings (reserving ½ cup of the juice) and cherries in the pan, and set aside.

 BATTER.
-Create the cake batter by first mixing dry ingredients and wet ingredients in a separate bowl and then combining in a large bowl.
-While you’re still mixing, add milk, pineapple juice, and almond extract.
-Spread batter over the pineapple rings in the 9×13 pan.
+Create the cake batter by first mixing dry ingredients and wet ingredients in separate bowls and then combining in a large bowl.
+While you’re still mixing, add milk, ½ cup reserved pineapple juice, and almond extract.
+Carefully spread batter over the pineapple rings in the 9×13 pan.

 BAKE.
 Bake at 350° for 35-40 minutes, or until the middle is cooked through.
 Let the cake cool for 30 minutes, and carefully flip cake over onto a serving platter.